NETWAYS/foreman-training/usermanagement/01_ldap.md

 * Configure the LDAP authentication including group synchronisation
 * Add a administrative group to grant the administrative accounts from the LDAP privileges
+* Optional: Add a photo to the administrator account via ldapmodify

 #### Expected result: